 Sometimes the difference between a misunderstanding and a tease is a fine line.
-You wonder whether your opposite really doesn’t understand, or just prefers not to understand… (you might actually know this from arguments with your mom or child).
+You wonder whether your opposite really doesn’t understand, or just prefers not to understand (actually, you might know this situation from arguments with your parents or your children…).

 Vincent and Jules have a love/hate relationship.
 They constantly get in each other’s hair.
 It also happens in the following scene, when Vince asks a question.
 Jules first replies to Vincent’s question with a question on his own, then Vincent replies with an answer he wasn’t asked about, and Jules again teases him about his answer: